Basic help on using HeidiSQL

 Connecting to a server

 HeidiSQL is a so called client application, only usable when you have some server available.
-So, make sure you have some MySQL, MS SQL or PostgreSQL server to connect to.
+So, make sure you have some MariaDB, MySQL, MS SQL, PostgreSQL server or SQLite database file to connect to.

-A simple setup is to have a MySQL server installed on localhost (equivalent to the special IP address 127.0.0.1).
-In HeidiSQL's session manager, you click on the "New" button to create a new connection, and most default settings are already set for you, except from the password, which is mostly not an empty one on a newly installed MySQL server:
+A simple setup is to have a MariaDB server installed on localhost (equivalent to the special IP address 127.0.0.1).
+In HeidiSQL's session manager, you click on the "New" button to create a new connection, and most default settings are already set for you, except from the password, which is mostly not an empty one on a newly installed MariaDB server:

 You can organize your stored sessions in folders.
 To create a folder, click the dropdown arrow on the "New" button, then click "Folder in root folder" or "Folder in selected folder".
 Once you have a folder, you can create connections in it, or drag existing connections into that folder.

-Setting up a SSH tunnel connection to MySQL
+Setting up a SSH tunnel connection to MariaDB/MySQL/PostgreSQL

-If your MySQL server is located on a remote machine which is only accessible via SSH, then you still can use HeidiSQL to connect to it.
-You just need the additional plink.exe from the PuTTY project, place it somewhere on your harddisk, and finally tell HeidiSQL where it is and the SSH credentials plus the MySQL credentials.
+If your MariaDB/MySQL/PostgreSQL server is located on a remote machine which is only accessible via SSH, then you still can use HeidiSQL to connect to it.
+You just need the additional plink.exe from the PuTTY project, place it somewhere on your harddisk, and finally tell HeidiSQL where it is and the SSH credentials plus the MariaDB/MySQL/PostgreSQL credentials.

 Note that the default host name for the SSH server is the one you entered in the "Settings" tab.
 HeidiSQL then advices plink.exe to connect to that host name, or, when you entered a SSH host name, that one is taken.
 Additionally, the host name on the "Settings" tab is always taken for the -L (listen) option in plink.exe.